flyingcircusio/fc-nixos/doc/src/docker.md

 For existing installations, Docker auto-detects the storage driver if not configured explicitly.

 Older versions of docker (NixOS 15.09) used the `devicemapper` storage driver which has been deprecated for some time.
-It will be removed in a future version of Docker.
+It will be removed in version 25 of Docker.

 On 24.05, docker refuses to start if it detects `devicemapper` and is not explicitly configured to use it.
 You can still choose to continue using `devicemapper` or migrate to `overlay2`.